IGP, EGP, and Autonomous System Explained

 What are AS numbers?

 An AS number is a unique identity of the AS on the Internet.
-If you want to connect your AS to the Internet, you must obtain an AS number.
-Internet Assigned Numbers Authority (IANA) has the worldwide right to assign AS numbers.
-It delegates that right to the organizations that assign public IP addresses.
+To connect your AS to the Internet, you must obtain an AS number.
+The Internet Assigned Numbers Authority (IANA) has the worldwide right to assign AS numbers.
+It delegates this right to the organizations that assign public IP addresses.
 For example, in Asia, the Asia Pacific Network Information Centre (APNIC) assigns both IP addresses and AS numbers.

 What is an IGP protocol?

 An AS can contain multiple networks.
-To connect these networks, the administrator can use a routing protocol.
-The routing protocol the administrator uses to connect the networks within the autonomous system is known as an interior gateway routing protocol.
-Since all networks in an autonomous system belong to the same administrative entity, the administrator can configure any IGP protocol to connect them.
+To connect these networks, you use a routing protocol.
+The routing protocol used to connect networks within the same autonomous system is known as an IGP (Interior Gateway Protocol).
+RIPv1, IGRP, OSPF, EIGRP, RIPv2, and IS-IS are examples of IGP protocols.
+Since all networks in an autonomous system belong to the same administrative entity, you can configure any IGP protocol to connect them.

 What is an EGP protocol?